dgwatkins/wcml/readme.txt

 In order for the checkout and store pages to appear translated, you need to create several WordPress pages and insert the WooCommerce shortcodes into them.
 You'll have to go over the [documentation](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) and see that you performed all steps on the way.

-= Can I have different urls for the store in the different languages =
+= Can I have different urls for the store in the different languages? =

 Yes.
 You can translate the product permalink base, product category base, product tag base and the product attribute base on the Store URLs section.